Tofu “Ribs” with Homemade Spicy BBQ Sauce Questa ricetta è disponibile anche in italiano.

 1/2 tsp Ground Coriander

-1. Prepare the BBQ sauce: roughly chop mushrooms, onion and garlic.
+1. If you’re using store-bought barbecue sauce jump to step 6.
+Prepare the BBQ sauce: roughly chop mushrooms, onion and garlic.
 Sauté in a pan with a pinch of salt and 2 tbsp of water until soft (3-5 minutes).

 2. Add: malt vinegar, balsamic glaze, sugar, agave syrup and all the spices.
 Stir well and cook for 2 minutes after the mixture starts to bubble.